 4. Identifying Potential Conditions for Flooding

 And you don't need to be in a flood zone to benefit from measuring precipitation at your home.
-There can be unexpected floods in areas that wouldn't otherwise experience them, especially following droughts and unusually strong or frequent rainstorms.
-An affordable, easy-to-install rain gauge is a very simple way to track and notice water issues even if you don't think you're likely to encounter them.
+There can be unexpected floods in areas that wouldn't otherwise experience them, especially following droughts and unusually intense or frequent rainstorms.
+An affordable, easy-to-install rain gauge is an effortless way to track and notice water issues even if you don't think you're likely to encounter them.

 5. Getting Better Rainfall Data